Chicago Board of Education will consider promising no school closures until 2027

 Sign up for Chalkbeat Chicago’s free daily newsletter to keep up with the latest education news.

-The Chicago Board of Education is slated to vote on a resolution that commits to no school closures until 2027.
-The move comes after the Chicago Teachers Union claimed schools CEO Pedro Martinez was planning for closures.
+The Chicago Board of Education is slated to vote on a resolution that commits to no school closures until 2027 — a response to a Chicago Teachers Union assertion that CEO Pedro Martinez is planning closures, which he has staunchly denied.

-The resolution, which Mayor Brandon Johnson’s appointed school board will vote on at its Thursday meeting, also comes days after Johnson asked Martinez to resign.
-But in an op-ed for Chicago Tribune published Tuesday, Martinez said he will not step down.
+The vote on the resolution, which Mayor Brandon Johnson’s appointed school board will consider at its Thursday meeting, comes days after Johnson asked Martinez to resign.
+In an op-ed for Chicago Tribune published Tuesday, Martinez said he will not step down — and described the talk of closures as a tactic aimed at undermining him.

 The resolution is worded as a recommendation from Martinez that the board will be asked to approve.
 But in the Tribune piece, Martinez said both he and Board President Jianan Shi are asking the board to approve the resolution.
 In a letter to staff and families, Martinez said the resolution has the board’s “enthusiastic support.”

-If passed by the board, the resolution would place a moratorium on school closures until the end of the 2026-2027 school year.
+If passed by the board, the resolution would place a moratorium on school closures until the end of the 2026-27 school year.
 Currently, state law prevents Chicago from closing schools until Jan.
-15, 2025.
-That’s the same day that the city’s new, partially elected school board will be sworn in.
+15, 2025, when the city’s new, partially elected school board will be sworn in.

 In an email, Mary Ann Fergus, a spokesperson for Chicago Public Schools, said the resolution is binding, “but, of course, it could be reversed by future Boards.”

-In a letter sent to staff and families Tuesday, Martinez wrote that the resolution was an effort to “put to rest” what he described as a “misinformation campaign,” although he did not say who was responsible for that campaign.
+In his letter to staff and families, Martinez wrote that the resolution was an effort to “put to rest” what he described as a “misinformation campaign.”

-“I’m disappointed that this misinformation campaign is out there, because I know it has caused unnecessary stress and worry for many in our school communities,” Martinez said in the letter.
+“I’m disappointed that this misinformation campaign is out there, because I know it has caused unnecessary stress and worry for many in our school communities,” Martinez wrote.

 School closures are a political third rail in Chicago, where in 2013, former Mayor Rahm Emanuel’s decision to close 50 schools is still painful for many Chicago residents.